IVC Overview

 Services: IVC’s current services consist of two parts – transportation and home safety modifications.

-- Part 2 – IVC’s home safety modification program helps low-income elderly, disabled and chronically ill citizens by installing wheelchair ramps, handrails & grab bar modifications for seniors.
-Studies indicate that home modifications help support the participants’ ability to age in place at home while making them more confident to live alone.
-Home modifications improve participants’ safety, accessibility, privacy, and occupational performance, especially in performing self-care activities.
+Part 2 - IVC's home safety modification program also helps by installing wheelchair ramps, handrails & grab bar modifications in client's homes.
+Home modifications improve participants' safety, accessibility, privacy, and occupational performance, especially in performing self-care activities.

 Our Team: IVC uses a “workforce” of dedicated volunteers.
 All IVC’s volunteers are criminally background checked, trained and insured.
 The volunteer “workforce” uses their own vehicles to transport clients while other volunteers provide minor home safety modifications.